walterhiggins/WMPJS/README.md

     js healthMessage = 'You have ' + hearts + ' health remaining'

 What I've done here is create a new variable, and assigned it a value.
-The value is some text plus the value of the 'hearts' variable, plus some more text.
-Everything between `' '` (single quote symbols) or `" "` (double quote symbols) in javascript is treated as text.
+The value is the text 'You have', plus the value of the 'hearts' variable, plus the text ' health remaining'.
+Everything between `' '` (single quote symbols) or `" "` (double quote symbols) in Javascript is treated as text.
 The result of this expression is:

     You have 10 health remaining

 Javascript creates a new variable called `healthMessage`, then joins together the 3 values `'You have '` (which is text) , `hearts` (which is a number) and `' health remaining'` (more text) and constructs a new value `'You have 10 health remaining'` and assigns it to the `healthMessage` variable.

-In javascript, text is also called 'Strings'.
+In Javascript, a piece of text is also called a *String*.
 In Minecraft a *String* is the material Spiders sometimes drop when slain.
 A String is also the word Programmers use when talking about text.
-Here are some examples of Strings (text) in javascript:
+Here are some examples of Strings (text) in Javascript:

 * `js "Hello"`